openfoodfacts/taxonomy-editor/parser/docs/decisions/ontologies/cross-referencing-approach.md

 ## Considered Options

 * Direct references to other ontologies
-* Our own level of indirection
+* Indirection with generic property names
+* Indirection with specific property names

 ## Decision Outcome

-Chosen option: Use "Our own level of indirection" when referencing a foreign item that classifies our item, i.e. many of our items will reference the same foreign item, e.g. `isVegan`.
+Chosen option: Use "Indirection with specific property names" when referencing a foreign item that classifies our item, i.e. many of our items will reference the same foreign item, e.g. `vegan`.
 Use "Direct references to other ontologies" where there is more of a one to one relationship, e.g. when cross-referencing an ingredient to its CIQUAL code.

 This gives us maximum flexibility to extend and translate our classification systems without introducing unnecessary levels of indirection.